 (Controlled vocabularies)

-Since the appearance of information systems approaches were created to represent knowledge in the form of words in computer systems.
+Since the appearance of information systems, novel approaches were created to represent knowledge in the form of words.
 One of the main difficulties of this task was to find a method to represent the words in such form, that the same word could have the same meaning in the same domain amongst every expert and non-expert person.
-Controlled vocabularies (CV) provide ways to represent the words in a domain and standardize a method of word representation that could bring the same meaning to everybody that needs to access the knowledge in a specific domain.
+Controlled Vocabularies (CV) provide mechanisms to represent words in a domain and standardize a method of word representation that could bring the same meaning to everybody that needs to access the knowledge in a specific domain.

 (Ontologies)